 The lawyers said they also had a lead member of the team who had an elevated clearance with the Regina and Imperial military.
-He been advised of issues related to Rol's case with were classified but may have effect on the outcome.
+He been advised of issues related to Rol's case which were classified, but may have effect on the outcome.
 Hearing that, Rol had to wonder just how high that man's clearance went and what he really knew?
 The man was also a partner in the firm and held a position in the Regina reserve military, so he had been designated Rol's "Immediate Council".
 When Rol asked if he could speak to the man, they changed the question, asking if they could meet with Rol, at their offices or at the suite?

 The team that arrived to meet with Rol included his primary and secondary advocates, along with three paralegals who were each loaded down with everything from electronic devices to sealed packets containing sheaves of flimsies.
 Rol greeted them and said they should find a place to sit and talk.
 One of the lawyers asked if Rol wanted to talk in private or in the open suite and Rol said he preferred privacy.
 They asked Rol if he first wanted to speak to his Primary Advocate, who had the clearance and a briefing on some of the classified background of Rol's case?

-The lawyer said that cleared Rol of anything to do with the rumors or outside the Jesediperei charges.
+The lawyer said that cleared Rol of anything to do with the rumors, or outside the Jesediperei charges.
 The lawyer also made it clear he'd been told the entire Domain government was indebted to Rol and his whole crew for some effort he had not been briefed on.
-On the 'bad news' side of things, the man said he had seen everything the Duchy had on the charges from Jesedipere and that suggested Rol was not as innocent as was claimed.
+Turning to the 'bad news' side of things, the man said he had seen everything the Duchy had on the charges from Jesedipere and that suggested Rol was not as innocent as was claimed.
 The lawyer even suggested Rol was going to have to learn to 'tap dance' some.

 Outside the room, Mikah waited out the clock before calling the number she'd been given.
-The call was answered by a female receptionist who appeared to be, from what Mikah could see, in a non-descript office. the young lady answered with the same firm name Mikah had been given and asked how she could help?
-Mikah explained she'd been given the number by Mr. Dilgaadin and the receptionist asked Mikah to link in her Ident and confirm who she was?
+The call was answered by a female receptionist who appeared to be, from what Mikah could see, in a non-descript office.
+The young lady answered with the same firm name Mikah had been given and asked how she could help?
+Mikah saidd she'd been given the number by Mr. Dilgaadin and the receptionist asked Mikah to link in her Ident and confirm who she was?

 After Mikah did that, the receptionist said, "OK, Lady Mikah.
 We just had to make sure who you were.
 Is Sir Zimzod with you?"
 Mikah said he was as she walked over and prodded Zimzod from his stent work.
-Once the two were on line, the receptionist asked how soon the couple could be on their premises?
+After the two were on line, the receptionist asked how soon the couple could be on their premises?
 Before answering, Mikah checked the address and map.
-Estimating, Mikah said that they'd be there half an hour after they could get a car.
+Estimating, Mikah said they'd be there half an hour after they could get a car.
 The receptionist accepted that and said they'd be waiting and the call ended.

 Needing a ride now, Mikah and Zimzod turned to the suite's butler.
 He told them the building maintained a rental motorpool.
 Their options were to hire a car and drive themselves or hire a vehicle with a driver.
-As Mikah and Zimzod considered that, Rol, who had stepped out of his room, joked, "A driver is an extra meat shield."
+Mikah and Zimzod considered that and Rol, who had stepped out of his room, joked, "A driver is an extra meat shield."
 Mikah reminded Zimzod they'd be armed and decided they should have a driver along with them.
 Calling the motorpool, they were told that would cost them Cr 100.
 Forty five minutes later Mikah and Zimzod were arriving at their destination.

-Once they were settled and the yoeman had left, the Admiral hit a stud on his desk and the door locked while shudders came down to "secure" the office for privacy.
-After that, the Admiral said, "So.
+After they were settled and the yoeman had left, the Admiral hit a stud on his desk and the door locked while shudders came down to "secure" the office for privacy.
+Then, the Admiral said, "So.
 I was not exactly in this position last year when you arrived with regard to the Quasar Viper."
 And that single sentence told them volumes about where this officer lived in the hierarchy of secrets.
 Playing his hands over some controls on his desk, the Admiral activated a screen and the same pyramid of social media data the Countess had came up on it.

 Telling him everything they could about Mattin, both edited out any mention of IRIS, using the term 'Intelligence organization on Rhylanor'.
-Once they were done talking, the Admiral nodded and said what they'd told him squared with what they'd learned from the Duchy and Imperial Navy.
+When they were done talking, the Admiral nodded and said what they'd said squared with what they'd learned from the Duchy and Imperial Navy.
 The Admiral also let them know the Imperial Naval Intelligence had positively tied him to an effort to build an armed starship fleet for the Natoko system.
 They were also told Mattin had played the role of "ambassador" to a number of governments in the region which Natoko felt might have been sympathetic or even friendly to their cause.

 Unfortunately, none of them were familiar to Mikah or Zimzod.
 What the Admiral knew of the people was also limited, because intelligence had not moved in to determine what they were up to in-system?
 The Admiral made it clear that they entirely understood what the government of Natoko were up to.
 Still, they had no idea how those six people fit into that, or what their objectives were in-system?
 Despite that, the Admiral still felt the odds they were involved in the rumors were too high to ignore.On To Other Topics

-On that disturbing thought, they considered how the piece presented Aali as an "average citizen" who had been raised to the nobility and was no more than any other Citizen of Regina.
+With that disturbing thought, they considered how the piece presented Aali as an "average citizen" who had been raised to the nobility and was no more than any other Citizen of Regina.
 The talk turned to other discussions and the Admiral did his best to understand the couple, their crew and their plans.
 While Mikah and Zimzod had to admit their future travel plans were not as completely formed as they'd like, there were meaty bits like the invitation from the Duke of Vilis to visit his court.
 Especially since that was on the path to return the cremated remains of a fallen crew member and Knight to his family and homeworld.
 These were the kinds of facts that almost never got out to the public, and perhaps should.
 If presented correctly.

 Of course, the Admiral pointed out Rol had an advantage because a large part of his reputation issues were being caused by people spreading rumors about him.
 And if the Admiral and his people could find and shut them down, Rol's allies could take control of the rumors from then on.
 Accepting that, Mikah asked if the Admiral had any idea why Sir Jeremy wanted to meet with Rol?
 The officer could only guess, "Stupid people do stupid things."
 Due to Mikah and Zimzod's expressions, he continued, "Our assessment of Sir Jeremy, to be very very blunt, is that he is a very very honest and very very stupid man.